river-corridors-sfa/RCSFA_GitHub_Organization_Guidance/README.md

 This repository is to provide guidance and best practices for how to use the River Corridors SFA GitHub Organization.

-The SFA GitHub Organization Guidance repository is currently being developed by the Data Management Team and the concepts have not been rolled out to the team yet.
+The RCSFA GitHub Organization Guidance repository is currently being developed by the Data Management Team and the concepts have not been rolled out to the team yet.
 If you find yourself in here, feel free to poke around but we will announce (and update this readme) when the guidance repo is ready.

 Here's what we're working on developing:
 - Guidance and best practices around using GitHub topics